Archival management and preservation

 Archival management and the contents of archival holdings greatly impact the possibilities of future generations to acquire knowledge about the past.
 The organization and description of archival information affects its use and interpretation, as well as the possibilities for making it available to users.
 Our research on archival appraisal poses questions about the selection processes: who makes the decisions, and how are the decisions motivated?
 Which areas of human activity are documented in the archives?
 What is the relationship between appraisal decisions on the one hand and the actual preservation and destruction measures on the other?
 How does the transition from analogue to born-digital records affect archival preservation and management?

-Another research area being developed at the department concerns the position of archives in contemporary society.
-What are the consequences, for example, of the shift in the archival profession from heritage concerns to records and information management within contemporary organizations?
-Another aspect is the rise of electronic records, which has induced a deep concern about threats to personal integrity, not least because of the vast amounts of data collected.
-There are many research topics to be explored, for example the general debate and the legislative changes in the area, where interests of personal integrity often clash with the principles of freedom of information and long-term archival preservation.
-Here, there are many possibilities of collaboration with other disciplines such as social sciences, law, and history.
+We also conduct research on the position, roles, and functions of archives in contemporary society.
+What are the consequences, for example, of the shift of focus in the archival profession from heritage concerns to records and information management?
+Another of our research areas is centered on the rise of electronic records.
+Electronic records management raises concerns about personal privacy, information security, and the opportunities it offers to collect and collate vast amounts of data.
+Therefore, we take interest in the general debates and legislative changes on this matter, where interests of personal privacy often clash with the principles of freedom of information, accountability, and long-term archival preservation.

 Following researchers at the Department of ALM pursue studies related to the theme:

 - Reine Rydén

 - Anna Foka